BranchingBad/zone-poker/CONTRIBUTING.md

     ```

 4.  **Make your changes**.
 Please adhere to the existing code style (see Code Style section below).
+    - When you commit, the pre-commit hooks will automatically format your code, check for issues, and even validate your dependencies.
+    - If a hook modifies a file (like `ruff format` or `compile-requirements`), you will need to `git add` the changed files and commit again.

     - **Code Style**: This project uses `ruff` for ultra-fast code formatting, import sorting, and linting.
 The pre-commit hooks will automatically enforce this style.